Behind the Camera

 But now, in that wonderful period of my life called retirement, my wife and I are looking to put my geography degree to work finding great places to travel to, surfing everyday, practicing hot yoga, and perhaps reading a few of the books I never had time for when I was working for a paycheck.
 I'd also like to grow my photography skill-set and finally learn the advanced features of Lightroom and Photoshop CC.
 And to make it even more challenging, I just switched from all Canon camera gear to Fuji and now have to learn anew!
 But I'm retired, so what else do I have to do?

 So welcome to my website.
-More galleries will be forthcoming once we have moved to Panama this summer.
+Some new Panama galleries have been added with more to come.
 Namaste and Aloha!